boots-edu/textbook/source/original/week8b.md

 A function that is declared with no name is an  _anonymous function._

-* Being “first class objects” functions canbe used in many places.
+* Being "first class objects" functions canbe used in many places.
   * As parameters to methods
   * As the value of a variable or classproperty.
   * As the return value of a function.